When will you get your stimulus payment? Here's how to check - Local News 8

 The first payments will go to those who’ve already filed their 2018 or 2019 tax returns and authorized the Internal Revenue Service to make a direct deposit if they were due a refund.
 Within that group, the agency is starting with people with the lowest incomes.
 Social Security recipients will also automatically receive their payments, even if they haven’t filed a return.

-But there are tens of millions of people that don’t fall into those categories.
-Taxpayers who haven’t authorized a direct deposit could be waiting weeks for a check in the mail — though they can update their bank information using Treasury’s new web portal, which is set to go live this week.
+There are tens of millions of people who don’t fall into those categories.
+Taxpayers who haven’t authorized a direct deposit could be waiting weeks for a check in the mail — though they can update their bank information using Treasury’s new web portal, which went live Wednesday.

 Those who haven’t been required to file a return during the past two years may have to submit some information online before receiving the payment.

-Note: This story has been updated to reflect that the Get My Payment website is now live.